TrelisResearch/BASIC-inference/evals/README.md

 - [x] Log traces to Braintrust.
 - [x] Define an evaluation dataset consisting of questions and answers.
 Done in Braintrust.
     - [x] Explore different evaluation types, e.g. criterion based versus factuality based.
 Works fine, although datasets seem to always require `input` and `expected` values, rather than `criteria`.
 This seems to be because I changed the expectations for the ClosedQA scorer and that stuck.
     - [ ] Allow the evaluation dataset to be expanded/augmented with production data.
+NEXT.
 - [x] Evaluate the chatbot on the dataset.
     - [x] Abstract the pipeline such that it may be used in the command line interface OR for evaluations.
+This is critical to allow evals to easily be run on a production pipeline.

+Feedback for Braintrust:
+1. When running evals, it's not obvious how the project is being set and how the eval name is set.
+The Eval class expects a name, and that seems to be the project name.
+2. Users are able to overwrite the behaviour of default Scorers.
+This poses an issue because errors the user makes propagate when deriving new scorers from the default.
+Suggest keeping the default scorer values as defaults.

 ## Project Structure